Summer Camp

 Internet Communication Policy

 We see many positive ways in which your child can grow from the benefits of the Internet.
 We also see the potential for unhealthy activities on the Internet.
 Camp Mack views social networking sites (e.g. Facebook), personal websites, and blogs positively and respects the rights of campers and staff to use them as a medium of self-expression.
-A document regarding Camp Mack’s electronic communication policy is available on the web.
-There is also a Camper Contact Permission that enables leaders to share e-mail addresses, etc… with your child.
-We encourage you to go over these documents with your child as he/she prepares for their experience at camp.
+During the registration process you will find a Camper Contact Permission that allows you to choose whether leaders share e-mail addresses, etc… with your child.
+We encourage you to go over these documents with your child as they prepare for their experience at camp.

 Personal Property